Skip to content

 How to actually win on PrizePicks

-- Use correlation on purpose.
+4. Use correlation on purpose.
 A QB's passing yards and his WR1's receiving yards are positively correlated.
 Stack them on the same side.
-Read more in our piece on how to read NBA player prop lines.
+The deeper correlation framework is laid out in our same-game parlay math guide — a sibling piece on how leg dependence really works.

-- Use a model.
+5. Use a model.
 A consistent process beats vibes every single time over a long sample.
-Our model builder outputs prop projections for every major sport.
+The /workshop outputs prop projections for every major sport, and /leaderboards shows which models are actually beating the lines week over week.

 Common beginner mistakes